qui3xote/ottoscript/README.md

         return result
 ```

-### Conditions
+### Conditionals
-Control structures (such as `IF`) are housed in conditions.
+Control structures (such as `IF`) are housed in conditionals.
 The `eval` function is responsible for evaluating the contained conditions and returning True or False.